Our response to Covid-19

 - Stick to the paths and trails, and check if dogs are welcome or need to be on a lead

 - Take your litter home

 - No fires or BBQs - these can scorch the reserve and quickly get out of control

 Dogs on nature reserves

 We all love to get outdoors with our dogs, for the fantastic exercise and the chance to explore together.
 Please be an aware and responsible dog walker and help us keep Yorkshire’s wildlife safe this spring.

 Test and Trace

-When open, our cafes are required to collect the name and contact details of at least one member of every party of visitors (up to six people).
-The Government is strongly recommending the NHS COVID-19 app for Test and Trace which you can download in advance.
+The Government recommends using the NHS COVID-19 app for Test and Trace which you can download in advance.